jlink/property-based-testing-in-kotlin/docs/README.md

 fun roles() : Arbitrary<String> = Arbitraries.of("dealer", "blind", "standard")
 ```

-Having those in place we just combine those three into a provider function for players:
+Having those three in place we just combine them into a provider function for players:

 ```kotlin
 @Provide